-- f.
-Any company or co-operative society carrying on the business of insurance; or - g.
-Such other notified institution, association or body. - Interest credited or paid by a firm to a partner of the firm; - Interest credited or paid by a co-operative society (other than a co-operative bank) to a member thereof or to such income credited or paid by a co-operative society - Interest credited or paid in respect of deposits under any notified scheme like NSC, Indira Vikas Patra, Kisan Vikas Patra and Post office Monthly Income Account. - Interest credited or paid in respect of deposits (other than time deposits and recurring deposit) with a banking company. - > TDS is also required to be deducted on Recurring Deposits. - Interest credited on the compensation amount awarded by the Motor Accidents Claims Tribunal; - Interest paid on the compensation amount awarded by the Motor Accidents Claims Tribunal where the amount of such income or, as the case may be, the aggregate of the amounts of such income paid during the financial year does not exceed ₹ 50,000 - Interest credited or paid by the Central Government under any provision of the Income Tax Act or the Wealthtax Act, 1957 - Income which is paid or payable by an infrastructure capital company or infrastructure capital fund or a public sector company or scheduled bank in relation to a Zero Coupon Bond issued on or after 1-6-2005 by such company or fund. - Income by way of interest referred to in sec.
+- a. the total sales, gross receipts or turnover of the co-operative society exceeds ₹ 50 crore during the financial year immediately preceding the financial year in which the interest is credited or paid; and - b. the aggregate of the amounts of such interest, credited or paid, during the financial year is more than ₹ 50,000 in case of payee being a senior citizen (₹ 40,000 in other cases). - Interest credited or paid in respect of deposits under any notified scheme like NSC, Indira Vikas Patra, Kisan Vikas Patra and Post office Monthly Income Account. - Interest credited or paid in respect of deposits (other than time deposits and recurring deposit) with a banking company. - > TDS is also required to be deducted on Recurring Deposits.

+- Interest credited on the compensation amount awarded by the Motor Accidents Claims Tribunal; - Interest paid on the compensation amount awarded by the Motor Accidents Claims Tribunal where the amount of such income or, as the case may be, the aggregate of the amounts of such income paid during the financial year does not exceed ₹ 50,000 - Interest credited or paid by the Central Government under any provision of the Income Tax Act or the Wealthtax Act, 1957 - Income which is paid or payable by an infrastructure capital company or infrastructure capital fund or a public sector company or scheduled bank in relation to a Zero Coupon Bond issued on or after 1-6-2005 by such company or fund. - Income by way of interest referred to in sec.
 10(23FC) - Interest on FDRs, made in the name of the Registrar General of the Court or the depositor of the fund on the directions of the Court, will not be subject to TDS till the matter is decided by the Court.
 However, once the Court decides the ownership of the money lying in the fixed deposit, the provisions of section 194A will apply to the recipient of the income